Q: What are salons?

 A: An Interintellect salon is an evening-length conversation (typically one to three hours) around a specific topic, carrying the atmosphere of a cozy, living room gathering.

-Our signature salon format is an in-depth, open-ended conversation on a specific topic, but events also come in the form of creative workshops, art performances, interviews with special guests, Q&A sessions and more (check out Event Types).
+Our signature salon format is an in-depth, open-ended conversation on a specific topic, but events also come in the form of creative workshops, art performances, discussions with special guests, and more (check out Event Types).